jts/nanopolish/docs/source/debug.rst

      - False
      - Use for verbose output with info on progress.

-Algorithm overview
+Script overview
 """""""""""""""""""""

 0. Parse input files
 1. Assumes readdb file name from input reads file
 2. Validates input
     - checks that input bam, readdb, fasta/q, draft genome assembly, draft genome assembly index file exist, are not empy, and are readable
 3. With user input draft genome assembly coordinates, extracts all reads that aligned within these coordinates stores the read_ids.
 This information can be found from the input BAM.
     - uses pysam.AlignmentFile
     - uses samfile.fetch(region=draft_ga_coords) to get all reads aligned to region
     - if reads map to multiple sections within draft ga it is not added again
 4. Parses through the input readdb file to find the FAST5 files associated with each region that aligned to region
    - stores in dictionary region_fast5_files; key = read_id, value = path/to/fast5/file
    - path to fast5 file is currently dependent on the user's directory structure